In-Memory Database Questions & Answers

 The optimization objectives of an on-disk database system are diametrically opposed to those of an in-memory database system.
 With an on-disk database system, the primary burden on performance is file I/O. Therefore an on-disk database system seeks to reduce that I/O, and it will trade off memory consumption and CPU cycles to do so.
 This includes using extra memory for a cache, and CPU cycles to maintain the cache.

 On-disk DBMSs also keep a lot of redundant data around.
-For example, duplicate data is kept in index structures, to enable the on-disk database system to fetch records from the index, rather than “spending” an I/O navigating from the index to the data itself.
-Disk space is cheap, so designers of on-disk database systems proceed with the assumption that storage space is virtually limitless.
+For example, duplicate data is kept in index structures, to enable the on-disk database system to fetch data from the index, rather than “spending” an I/O navigating from the index to the associated table row.
+Disk space is cheap, so designers of on-disk database systems proceed with the assumption that storage space is virtually limitless and that using extra storage space in exchange for reducing file I/O is a good tradeoff.

 In stark contrast, an in-memory database system carries no file I/O burden.
 From the start, its design can be more streamlined, with the optimization goals of reducing memory consumption and CPU cycles.
 Though memory has declined in price, developers rightly treat it as more precious—and because memory equals storage space for an in-memory database system, IMDSs should be (and McObject’s eXtremeDB in-memory embedded database is) designed to get the most out of memory.
 An in-memory database is chosen explicitly for its performance advantage, so a secondary design goal is always to eliminate unnecessary CPU cycles.